UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-squares.lagda.md

   htpy-eq-lifting-square l .l refl = refl-htpy-lifting-square l
 ```

-It remans to show that `coherence-htpy-lifting-square` indeed is a
+It remains to show that `coherence-htpy-lifting-square` indeed is a
 characterization of identifications of lifting squares.

 ### Diagonal maps give lifting squares